AmraSalim/GNCIPL-INTERNSHIP---MINI-PROJECTS/README.md

 # GNCIPL-INTERNSHIP Projects
 This repository showcases the five mini projects I developed during my 5-week internship at GNCIPL.
 Each project was designed to strengthen my practical skills in data analysis, machine learning, Python programming, and problem-solving.
 This covers a range of concepts from EDA and visualization to model building and evaluation

+# Dataset
+Dataset Description – Mall Customers

+The Mall Customers dataset contains information about 200 customers of a mall, focusing on demographic and spending behavior attributes.
+It is often used for customer segmentation tasks in marketing analytics.

+Key Features:

+CustomerID – Unique identifier for each customer

+Gender – Customer’s gender (Male/Female)

+Age – Customer’s age in years

+Annual Income (k$) – Customer’s annual income, measured in thousand dollars

+Spending Score (1–100) – Score assigned by the mall based on customer spending behavior and purchasing patterns

+Purpose:
+This dataset is widely used for unsupervised learning techniques, particularly clustering algorithms, to identify distinct customer segments.
+It allows analysis of patterns in demographics and spending habits, enabling data-driven marketing strategies.

 ## Week 1 – Data Sourcing & Loading